Metric minimizing surfaces revisited: Compactness lemma

 \parit{Proof.} Let $(X_n,\gamma_n)$ be a sequence in $\mathcal{K}_\ell$.
 Assume $X_n\to X$ and $\gamma_n\to\gamma$.
 Choose a point $o_n\in \partial X_n$ and define $f_n:\DD\to X_n$ by sending the geodesic $[0,\theta]$ for $\theta\in\partial \DD=\SS^1$ to the geodesic path $[o_n,\gamma_n(\theta)]$ with constant speed.

 By comparison, $f_n$ is a $(5\cdot\ell)$-Lipschitz continuous ruled disc.
 The limit map $f\:\DD\to X$ is also a $(5\cdot\ell)$-Lipschitz continuous ruled disc.
-In particular, $f$ is metric minimizing.
+In particular, $f$ is metric-minimizing.
 By Lemma~\ref{prop:point-complement}, $f$ has no bubbles.
-Therefore, by Lemma~\ref{prop:disc-moore}, $X$ is a disc retract with boundary curve $\gamma$. \qeds
+Therefore, by Lemma~\ref{prop:disc-moore}, $X$ is a disc-retract with boundary curve $\gamma$. \qeds